UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/1-utility/m1-risk-insurance/index.md

 | **Expectation** | **660.5** |  **656.7** |             |

 - We are back to preferring Umbrellas!
 - That is because Ella has sufficient wealth to accept the much higher level of risk of Umbrellas.
-This extra risk no long trumps the
+This extra risk no longer trumps the
   extra level of expected profit.

 ### Umbrellas vs Ice creams: What if `\(\gamma\)` changes?